TIMELINE-Canada's TMX Group in play

 June 22- Maple raises its hostile bid to C$3.8 billion.

-June 28 - TMX and LSE terminate their proposal deal after it becomes obvious that the deal will not win the necessary two-thirds support at a TMX shareholder vote.
+June 28 - TMX and LSE terminate their proposal after it becomes obvious that the deal will not win the necessary two-thirds support at a TMX shareholders vote.

-Oct 30 - TMX agrees to support Maple's bid of C$3.8 billion, or C$50 a share, which is now set to expire on Jan.
-31, as Maple seeks regulatory approvals.
+Oct 30 - TMX agrees to support Maple's bid of C$3.8 billion, or C$50 a share, as Maple seeks regulatory approvals.

 Nov 29 - In a late-night statement, TMX Group says the federal Competition Bureau has "serious concerns" about the deal, including the impact it would have on equities trading as well as clearing and settlement services.

 Dec.
-1 - Maple tells an OSC public hearing that it could give regulators the right to supervise clearing and settlement prices to ease competition concerns.
+1 - Maple tells a public hearing held by the Ontario Securities Commission (OSC), Canada's main securities regulator, that it could give regulators the right to supervise clearing and settlement prices to ease competition concerns.

 2012

-Jan-March - The deal is extended three more times, most recently with an April 30 expiry date

-March 15 - Quebec's regulator says it intends to approve the proposed takeover, which will also put Alpha Group and the Canadian Depositary for Securities, a clearing house run by some of the banks that form Maple Group, under the TMX umbrella.
-Maple Group says Ontario regulators will publish draft orders for a 30-day public comment period before a final decision.
+March 15 - Quebec's securities regulator says it intends to approve the proposed takeover.
+Maple Group says the OSC will publish draft orders for a 30-day public comment period before it makes a final decision on the deal.

-April 27 - Maple says it hopes to extend its $3.8 billion offer but is working to resolve regulatory concerns.
+April 27 - Maple says it is working to resolve regulatory concerns.
 TMX shares rise 6 percent as investors interpret the statement as a cautiously optimistic sign that the deal might go through.

+April 30 - Maple extends its offer for a seventh time, this time to May.
+31. It also says it has reached deals to buy Alpha Group for C$175 million, as well as CDS for C$167.5 million.

+It says it has extended its support agreement with TMX to July 31, after which the parties can walk away from talks.

 * Parkway agrees to sell 49pct interest in Houston Greenway Portfolio